mgblackwater/stevekinney.net/content/courses/testing/unhappy-path.md

 - We test different invalid inputs (a string and `null`) and expect the function to throw an error.
 - We test out-of-range numbers to ensure the function throws an error when the input is outside the acceptable range.
 - The happy path is also included to check that the function behaves correctly with valid input.

+> [!example] Let's Learn How to Test The Unhappy Path
+> There a bunch of other examples below, but let's take a moment to look at how to add a little bit more resiliency to the example we've currently been working with in [Testing Error Handling and Edge Cases](error-handling-and-edge-case-testing.md).

 ## Testing Errors in Asynchronous Functions